ImageScan Pro DS687 Card Scanner | Better Homes & Gardens

 Advertisement

+Best Quality Guranteed.
 IMPORT CONTACTS DIRECTLY TO OUTLOOK: Compatibility with Microsoft Outlook makes growing your contact list simple and easy.
 Scan your business card in just seconds, and the information will be imported directly into your Outlook address book.
 SCAN TO SHARED CONTACT FOLDER: For executive assistants and distributed office environments, scanning contacts to a shared folder allows for easy contact sharing across your organization.
 Simply set up your shared folder and start scanning.
 DETECT DUPLICATE CONTACTS: Automatic duplicate detection of Outlook contacts keeps your address book organized and up to date.
 Never worry about repeating information, and edit contact fields easily if needed.
 EXPORT TO CSV FILE: Using OCR technology, Scan Business Card creates CSV files to conveniently store and backup your data.
-Upload your CSV to third party CRMs, such as Salesforce and Google Contacts.
-WINDOWS COMPATIBLE: The included single PC
+Upload your CSV to third party CRMs, such as Salesforce and Google Contacts. *